-- People accept Christmas is one of the happiest times of year. - It is widely
+- People accept Christmas is one of the happiest times of year.

+- It is widely accepted that Christmas is one of the happiest times of year.
-2.b.
-Write the second sentence in Reported Speech using 'refuse' (0.5 points)

-- My son said: "I won't do it"

-2.c.
-Fill in the blank with the suitable modal verb (can't, should, must, might) (0.5 points)

-- Those boys look identical, they be twins.

-2.d.
-Write the appropriate verb form of the phrasal verbs in brackets (0.5 points)

-- When my bicycle (to break) she stopped me (to pick).
+- 2.b.
+Write the second sentence in Reported Speech using 'refuse' (0.5 points) - My son said: "I won't do it" - My son refused to do it. - 2.c.
+Fill in the blank with the suitable modal verb (can't, should, must, might) (0.5 points) - Those boys look identical, they must be twins. - 2.d.
+Write the appropriate verb form of the phrasal verbs in brackets (0.5 points) - When my bicycle broke down (to break) she stopped to pick me up (to pick).

-- Discussions in which reasons are advanced for and against some preposition or proposal. - Gone out usually for a short period of time. - Put in a difficult situation, disadvantageous. - Inborn pattern of behaviour often responsive to specific stimuli. - To take something back - Showing regard for others in manners, speech, behaviour.
+- Discussions in which reasons are advanced for and against some preposition or proposal. (arguments)

+- Gone out usually for a short period of time. (stepped outside) - Put in a difficult situation, disadvantageous. (endangered) - Inborn pattern of behaviour often responsive to specific stimuli. (instinct) - To take something back. (to recapture) - Showing regard for others in manners, speech, behaviour. (polite)